Digger Virtual Free Store

-The Diggers invented the Free Store and it became a counterculture
+The Diggers invented the idea of the Free Store and it became a counterculture

 institution.
 Anywhere communes thrived there was the inevitable Free Box,

 a smaller, less labor intensive version of the Free Store.
-Read through
+A section

 Some of the best Digger stories revolve around the goings-on at the